Firewall black holes and echoes from an action principle: Introduction

 \section{Introduction}

 Black holes are potential gateways to groundbreaking discoveries.
-Black hole astrophysics has undergone an observational renaissance in the past 6 years.
-Notably, the observation of gravitational waves has provided an exciting new window to probe as close as possible to the event horizon of observed binary black hole mergers \cite{Cardoso:2016rao}.
+Black hole (BH) astrophysics has undergone an observational renaissance in the past six years.
+Notably, the observation of gravitational waves has provided an exciting new window to probe as close as possible to the event horizon of observed binary BH mergers \cite{Cardoso:2016rao}.
 With these observations, the closer to the event horizon we probe, the place where we expect to see exciting and very nontrivial behavior of quantum gravity, the higher energy physics we achieve.
-As several approaches suggest evading the information paradox \cite{PhysRevD.14.2460} by replacing the region around the event horizon by firewall or exotic compact object (ECO), makes it a potential target for discoveries on departures from general relativity.
-One intriguing question is how to keep both equivalence principle and quantum mechanics and still find black holes from local action principles that carries a firewall and or ECO?
+As several approaches suggest evading the information paradox \cite{PhysRevD.14.2460} by replacing the region around the event horizon by a firewall or exotic compact object (ECO) makes it a potential target for discoveries on departures from general relativity.
+One intriguing question is how to keep both the equivalence principle and quantum mechanics and still find BHs from local action principles that carry a firewall and/or ECO.
 In this paper we bring a toy model to answer this question.
-Another intriguing question is whether having a firewall covered by event horizon can make observable echoes?
+Another intriguing question is whether having a firewall covered by an event horizon can make observable echoes.
 Our answer to this question is affirmative.
-In this paper with bring Einstein-Maxwell-Dilaton action as an example we also answer several essential questions which are arising in the context of observability of gravitation wave echoes, firewall, and ECO \cite{Guo:2017jmi,Guo:2022umn}.
+This paper also brings Einstein-Maxwell-Dilaton action as an example, to answer several essential questions which are arising in the context of observability of gravitation wave echoes, firewall, and ECO \cite{Guo:2017jmi,Guo:2022umn}.